 The Chautauqua County Jail is a division of the Sheriff’s Office and under the direct responsibility of Sheriff James B. Quattrone.
 The Sheriff is elected by the registered voters in the county and pursuant to the New York State Constitution is responsible for the operation of a jail, county court security, and all civil matters.
 Providing custody and care for the Incarcerated Individual is a colossal task and one of the major functions of the Office of the Sheriff.
 In order to manage this function, the Sheriff appoints a Warden to be the chief administrative officer of the jail.

 The Warden oversees the daily operation of the facility with the support of a management staff of three and six shift supervisors.
 The Chautauqua County Jail holds both pre-sentence detainees who are awaiting court action and convicted Incarcerated Individual who are sentenced to jail for a specific period of time.
 The jail also holds NYS Parole Violators, County Probation Violators, and persons accused of civil crimes such as failure to pay child support.
 The Sheriff's Office accepts Incarcerated Individual from the United States Marshals Office, Immigrations, and Border Patrol for which receives revenue for this service to help defray the cost of running the facility.

 All county jails in New York State are required to comply with the New York State Minimum Standards for incarceration and the NY State Commission of Corrections oversees and enforces the standard for the entire state.
 Chautauqua County Jail is staffed with full-time and part time Corrections Officers who have graduated from the Corrections Academy at Jamestown Community College.

-These trained professionals are held accountable to the following principles of the Sheriff’s Mission Statement: Integrity, Fairness, Compassion, and Professionalism.
+These trained professionals are held accountable to the following principles of the Sheriff’s Mission Statement: Integrity, Courage, Character, and Respect.